 When you’re shopping for baby items, you need to decide what’s really essential and what’s just something that would be nice to have.
 This will help you to stick to a budget because you’ll avoid spending money on things that you might not even use.
 A bottle warmer might be handy but it’s definitely not an essential item.
 There are other ways to warm a bottle and bottles don’t even necessarily need to be warmed up.
 Speak to other parents about what they found most useful and the items that they bought but never used.

 Go Reusable to Save Long-term

 Reusable items can be very helpful if you want to save money.
 Instead of spending money every week, you can simply reuse the items that you already have.
-Cloth diapers are a great way to make use of reusable products, and you can combine them with reusable wipes.
-Instead of buying disposable diapers and wipes all the time, you only need to spend the money it costs to wash your reusable items.
+Instead of buying disposable nappies and wipes all the time, you only need to spend the money it costs to wash your reusable cloth nappies.
 As well as saving you money, it’s better for the environment.